Pecneb/computer_vision_research/README.md

 **TODO:** implement SQLite DB logging
 **TODO:** implement linear regression to predict future position of objects

+**Notice:** tracking could be improved: calculating the average of bounging box area, x, y, width, height or iterate trough the history for a given depth

 ## Darknet

 For detection, I used darknet neural net and YOLOV4 pretrained model. [[1]](#1)